 The FDOT conducted an Alternatives Public Meeting for the SR 31 PD&E Study on January 31, 2023, at The Field House at Babcock Ranch.
-A Public Hearing is preliminarily scheduled for the fall of 2023.
-The hearing will inform the public of the results of the PD&E Study and provide the opportunity for the public to express their views regarding specific location, design, socio-economic effects, and environmental impacts associated with the No-Build and the Preferred Alternative.
+A Public Hearing was conducted on November 2, 2023, also at The Field House at Babcock Ranch.
+The hearing informed the public of the results of the PD&E Study and provided the opportunity for the public to express their views regarding specific location, design, socio-economic effects, and environmental impacts associated with the No-Build and the Preferred Alternative.